 - Fresh bird’s eye chillies and garlic

 - Blend all of the chilli garlic vinegar ingredients to fine pieces.
 Heat chilli vinegar in a small saucepan for about a minute (you can skip the heating step if you prepare this condiment the day before).
 Decant to a heat proof glass jar.

 - Add the water to a large saucepan and knock the heat up to high.
-Add the black pepper, sugar, pa lo powder, thin soy sauce, rice wine, sweet soy sauce, vegan oyster sauce, black soy sauce, refined coconut oil, salt, pandan leaves, yuba sticks, TVP, and fried tofu.
+Add the paste from the previous step, ground black pepper, sugar, pa lo powder, thin soy sauce, rice wine, sweet soy sauce, vegan oyster sauce, black soy sauce, refined coconut oil, salt, pandan leaves, yuba sticks, TVP, and fried tofu.
 When the liquid boils, bring the heat down to medium low.
 Cover and simmer for 2-3 hours.

 - When you’re ready to eat, blanch of a leaf or two per person of mustard greens in the stock (for about a minute).
 Remove and slice.